katyem/BobSponge/README.md

 Open GitHub Desktop.
 Click on File in the top menu and select New repository....
 In the "Create a New Repository" dialog:
-Name your repository tilman2.
-Choose the local path where you want the repository to be stored on your computer.
+Name your repository BobSponge. (or use your name and change all reference throughout this doc) Choose the local **path** (not the folder, Github will make a folder with the same name as the repository) where you want the repository to be stored on your computer.
 Optionally, add a description.
 Ensure the "Initialize this repository with a README" checkbox is checked.
 Click Create repository.

 Step 3: Set Up Your Markdown Website
-Navigate to the local repository folder you just created.
+Navigate to the local repository folder Github just created.
-Add your markdown files and any other necessary files for your website.
-For example, create an index.md file as the homepage.
-You can use a static site generator like Jekyll, Hugo, or another tool to convert your markdown files into a website if you prefer.
+Copy the files from the BobSponge example.

 Step 4: Commit and Push to GitHub
 Open GitHub Desktop.